-We stopped in for the early show and were pleasantly surprised to see Devon Cuddy performing a killer set of original music with his crack band.
+We stopped at The Cameron House (408 Queen Street West) for the early show and were pleasantly surprised to see Devon Cuddy performing a killer set of original music with his crack band.
 He was savagely pounding the ivories as he belted out songs from his arsenal which channelled early Randy Newman and later period Ray Charles.
 It was a pleasant surprise.
 It was a night made even better by meeting his father Jim Cuddy (of Blue Rodeo fame) and discussing his son’s obvious talents.
 We snapped a few pictures of the bohemian artistry that adorned the walls.
 I shared with Rachel the story of recording my third album here back in 2000 with a group of incredible musicians called The Cameron Family Singers.

 Next Stop: The Painted Lady

-I received a text from my publicist reminding me that he was hosting a special evening of roots music at this amazing little venue called The Painted Lady.
+I received a text from my publicist reminding me that he was hosting a special evening of roots music at this amazing little venue called The Painted Lady (218 Ossington Avenue).
 “Come on over mate!
 We have Roxanne Potvin as part of my new series: Richard Flohil’s Playhouse.”